chiongnaunau/Few-shot-object-detection-for-aerial-images/README.md

 # Few-Shot Object Detection for Aerial Images

-An improved implementation of few-shot object detection on the NWPU VHR-10 aerial imagery dataset.
+Implementation of few-shot object detection on the NWPU VHR-10 aerial imagery dataset.

 ## Overview

-This project implements a two-stage few-shot object detection approach with multiple improvements over baseline methods.
-The system achieves approximately 2x performance improvement (mAP@50: 1.9% to 3.7%) through key architectural and training enhancements.
+This project implements a two-stage few-shot object detection approach for detecting novel object classes in aerial imagery with limited training examples.

 ## Installation